unicfdlab/hybridCentralSolvers/README.md

 * OpenFOAM+ 1812 - digitef-dev-1812
 * OpenFOAM+ 1912 - digitef-dev-1912

-Telegram public group: https://t.me/hybridCentralSolvers for questions and discussion of features
+Telegram public group: https://t.me/hybridCentralSolvers for questions and discussion of the solvers features

    When using these solvers, please cite the following works:
    * Kraposhin MV, Banholzer M, Pfitzner M, Marchevsky IK.
 A hybrid pressure‐based solver for nonideal single‐phase fluid flows at all speeds.
 Int J Numer Meth Fluids.
 2018;88:79–99. https://doi.org/10.1002/fld.4512